Vespula pennsylvanica / maculiforna / germanica / vulgaris / squamosa and Dolichovespula

 The dog days of summer…fresh water melon, ice cream, picnics, barbecue, festivals…and yes, yellowjackets.

 Yellowjackets are exceptionally troublesome wasps.
-They can get highly aggressive, especially when the available food is getting low later in the season when their colonies are getting larger.
+They can become highly aggressive, especially when the available food is getting low later in the season when their colonies are getting larger.

-While it can be annoying when wasps hover around soda cans at picnics and barbecues, these insects can be downright dangerous: they are accountable for most of the stinging deaths in the US.
+While it can be annoying when wasps hover around soda cans at picnics and barbecues, these insects can be downright dangerous: they are responsible for most of the stinging deaths in the US.

 These wasps can keep stinging (unlike bees that die after one sting) plus large numbers of them can gang up on people.